nazgul-a/awesomeProject/README.md

 # awesomeProject
-Go learning with the book "Get programming with Go"
+Go learning with the book "The GO programming language"